 In 2390 the USS Bellatrix was launched.
 Erill’Yun graciously accepted a promotion to captain, and a posting as her commanding officer.
 With his experience of Flight Control Operations and diplomacy along the old Neutral Zone, Command felt he would be a good fit to command this type of light carrier.
 The Argonaut Class vessel was assigned to a new response task group responsible for colony protection and intervention in hostilities provoked by either the Romulan Free state or what remained of the Romulan Star Empire.
 She also saw action as a logistic support vessel, helping the Romulan Republic to avert humanitarian disaster when grain supplies on Crateris were poisoned in an act of sabotage by the Tal Shiar.
 In 2399, the Bellatrix was part of a relief effort for Task Group 27; a permanent Starfleet border defence force stationed near “The Triangle” region between Federation, Romulan and Klingon space.
 A recent incursion from a fleet loyal to the disgraced Klingon House of D’Ghor saw a number of Starfleet vessels lost or damaged in defence of several Federation border colonies.
 As part of the relief effort, Erill’Yun would work to organise and redeploy Starfleet assets across the region in order to support the continued rebuilding and aid distribution effort.

-Recognising the effective execution of his duties, in the latter half of 2399 Erill’Yun was given command of the USS Majestic alongside the Fourth Fleet’s Task Force 86.
+Recognising the effective execution of his duties, in the latter half of 2399 Erill’Yun was given command the Fourth Fleet’s Task Force 86.
 Based out of Starbase 86 in the Raeyan Sector, it was to be the beginning of Erill’Yun’s long standing relationship with this volatile region of space.